meta-company/makex/documents/source/syntax-actions.md

   If the destination doesn't exist, it will be created.

-  An Execution error will be raised if the destination exists, and it is not a directory.
+  An Execution error will be raised if the destination exists, and it is not a folder.

+  The contents of folders will be copied as-is.
+Symbolic links shall remain unchanged.

   :param Union[PathLike,list[PathLike]] paths: Paths to the file(s) or folder(s) to copy.
 Relative paths are resolved relative to the makex file (or source folder).